 Our hectic lifestyle hardly leaves us with any time to read however, always make some time for reading.
 Whether it’s something you do while you commute or before going to bed, make sure you are reading something every day.
 Not blogs, not news, not magazines, but books.
 An actual book that will bring out the better you!

 8. Invest in a hobby

 When we were kids, we would keep participating in debates and events but come high school and most of us lost on to that.
-Our focus was studies.
-A lot many got back to extracurricular activities while in college but eventually we let go the practice.
-A regular job is not the end to learning a hobby.
+Our focus was on studies.
+A lot many got back to extracurricular activities while in college but eventually, we let go of the practice.
+A regular job is not the end of pursuing a hobby.
 It’s never too late to learn guitar, violin or take up that baking class you always wanted to do.

 While a lot of us shake a leg on that Friday night, so many people lose the chance of enjoying something as simple as dance.
 Dance helps you connect with yourself.
 If you are ashamed of moves then don’t be.
 Go, join that local dance class that will teach you different forms of this amazing art.

 So many of us lose touch with old friends but it’s important to stay in touch with them.
 You may meet new people but people back from your school know the kind of you no one knows.
 I agree we move on to become a different version of ourselves that may not go along with your school friends but it’s always good to stay connected with the ones who loved you and accepted you unconditionally.

 11. Learn to SAVE

 So many of us have just spent our money on that party with friends or that pretty dress we liked so much but it’s time to realize that this is not exactly how life works.
 You must save up for emergencies.
 Turning 25 brings along a big turn in your life in a lot of ways, financially, physically, mentally, and emotionally, so save a bit every month.